team-diana/Recruitment-2025-AI/README.md

 # WIMBLEDIANA

+## IMPORTANT: for instructions on delivery please refer to the guidelines in the [OBC challenge repo](https://github.com/team-diana/Recruitment-2025-OBC)

 ![](./assets/pic.jpg)

 Alberto was having a great day playing beach tennis againt his less-than-stellar CS Dept. colleagues, when suddenly a stronger opponent showed up: DIANNIK SINNER.